R. B. D. Blakeney: Military and empire service

 Blakeney was commissioned a second lieutenant in the Royal Engineers on 24 July 1891, and promoted to a lieutenant on 24 July 1894.

-Although he was to obtain the rank of Brigadier-General, Blakeney had only limited involvement in combat.
+Blakeney had only limited involvement in combat.
 He served in the Dongola Expedition under Sir Herbert Kitchener in 1896, and was involved in the 1898 Battle of Omdurman, for which he received the Distinguished Service Order (DSO).
 He had been one of six subalterns working on the Sudan Military Railway under Percy Girouard.
 During the Second Boer War (1899–1902) he commanded the 3rd Balloon Section of the Royal Engineers from 1899 to 1900 in one of the later examples of the use of military ballooning, with the local rank of major from 7 March 1900.
 He later served on the staff in South Africa and was promoted to the substantive rank of captain on 1 July 1902, after the war had ended.

 Following his service with the Royal Engineers, Blakeney followed a career in railway administration.
 By 1902 he was working with the Egyptian State Railways, and in 1906 he was appointed deputy general manager of the company, and was promoted to full manager in 1919, a role he held until 1923.

+In 1922, he was made an honorary brigadier-general.